rnakato/SSP/README.md

 then the output files (prefix: "ChIP") are generated in the directory "sspout (default)".
 The format of input file is automatically detected by postfix(.sam/.bam/.bowtie/.tagalign(.gz)).
 If the detection does not work well, supply -f option (e.g., "-f BAM").

+The genome table file is

-If the mappable genome table is supplied
+To supply the mappable genome table:

      ssp -i ChIP.bam -o ChIP --gt genometable.txt --mptable mptable.txt -p 4
 "-p 4" specifies the number of CPUs used.
 The mappable genome table file is necessary for accurate estimation of background uniformity.